NikleshPhabiani/Notes/Book_Notes.md

     once we have cash in hand, we can do anything at that moment, and don't try to create new value for the company in the future.

   * The most valuable kind of company maintains an openness to invention that is most characteristic of its beginnings.
 Keep being born by creating new things.

+* If you want someone to join your company, tell them about your mission and team.

+* Superior sales and distributiion by itself can create a monopoly, even with no product differentiation.
+However, the opposite is not true.

+*